Working groups in Department of Oncology

 WG Experimental Cytogenetics

-Head: Prof. Dr. Judith Dierlamm
+Head: Prof. Dr. Dr. Judith Dierlamm

 Non-Hodgkin-Lymphoma are characterised by specific genetic aberrations.
 We are investigating the genetic changes in non-Hodgkin-Lymphoma using different techniques like the conventional cytogenetic analysis, fluorescence in-situ hybridisation and PCR.
 Hereby our path is directed from chromosome to gene.